ryan-howard-hc/TicTacToe/pseudocode.md

 ## Requirements
 MoSCoW - Must, Should, Could, Wont

-1. Must - A board to play on
+1. Must - A board to play on                                                CHECK
-         - Two alternating tags for X and O
+         - Two alternating tags for X and O                                 CHECK KIND OF
-         - A button that can reset the board
+         - A button that can reset the board                                CHECK
+         - TILE cant be clicked after clicked once                          CHECK
+         - RESTART GAME BUTTON/NEW GAME BUTTON                              CHECK
+         - WINNER ALERT                                                     CHECK
+         - GAME CONTINUES UNTIL WIN OR LOSS OR STALEMATE                    CHECK
+         - ONLY ONE HTML DIV                                                CHECK
 2. Should - A way to track wins/losses/stalemates
-3. Could - Utilize Classes instead of functional code to build the game
+3. Could - Utilize Classes instead of functional code to build the game     MOSTLY CHECK
           - A bar where players enter their ID/Name
           - Rules link in a popup/dialog box(modal)
           - AI CAPABILITIES
           - Turn project into connect four as alternative